Is FaceApp A Risk To Your Privacy?

 “We don’t sell or share any user data with any third parties.
 Even though the core R&D team is located in Russia, the user data is not transferred to Russia.”

-Is FaceApp really a cybersecurity concern?
+Is FaceApp a risk to your privacy?
 Decide for yourself.

 In the meantime, we tried it for ourselves…